Stress in Spanish: Transcription

 Spanish has only two degrees of stress.
 In traditional transcription, primary stress is marked with an acute accent (´) over the vowel.
-Unstressed parts of a word are emphasized by placing a breve (˘) over the vowel if a mark is needed, or it is left unmarked.
+The undertie (‿) may be used between words to emphasize the liaison of syllables in Spanish vocal music.
+Unstressed parts of a word are left unmarked.

 Position

-Stress usually occurs in three positions in Spanish: on the final syllable (oxytone, e.g. señor, ciudad), the penultimate syllable (paroxytone, e.g. señora, nosotros), or the antepenultimate syllable (proparoxytone, e.g. teléfono, sábado), although in very rare cases, it can come on the fourth-to-last syllable in compound words (see below).
-Vowel-final words and those ending in -s or -n are usually stressed on the penultimate syllable.
-That accounts for around 80% of Spanish vocabulary.
+The primary stress of a Spanish word usually occurs in one of three positions: on the final syllable (oxytone, e.g. señor, ciudad), on the penultimate syllable (paroxytone, e.g. señora, nosotros), or on the antepenultimate syllable (proparoxytone, e.g. teléfono, sábado), but in very rare cases, it can come on the fourth- or even fifth-last syllable in compound words (see below).
+Vowel-final words and those ending in -s or -n are usually stressed on the penultimate syllable, with this stress applying to around 80% of Spanish vocabulary.

 There are almost no Spanish words with antepenultimate stress that have a complex syllable rime in the penult.
 For example, made-up words such as teléfosno, teléfiono and átasca are considered ill-formed by native speakers.